rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6/README.md

     xhc-whb04b-6 [-h] | [-H] [OPTIONS]

 NAME
-    xhc-whb04b-6 - jog dial HAL module for the XHC-WHB04B-6 device
+    xhc-whb04b-6 - jog dial HAL component for the XHC-WHB04B-6 device

 DESCRIPTION
-    xhc-whb04b-6 is a HAL module that receives events from the XHC-WHB04B-6 device and exposes them to HAL via HAL pins.
+    xhc-whb04b-6 is a HAL component that receives events from the XHC-WHB04B-6 device and exposes them to HAL via HAL pins.

 OPTIONS
  -h